espressif/esp-mdf/examples/function_demo/mwifi/router/README.md

 ### Run

-1. ESP-MESH devices send the real-time device status to the TCP server at an interval of three seconds.
+1. ESP-WIFI-MESH devices send the real-time device status to the TCP server at an interval of three seconds.
 2. The TCP server sends data (in as format describe in the following section) to a specific address or group address:
 	-  	When the destination address is `ff:ff:ff:ff:ff:ff`, it will send data to all devices.
 	-  When the destination is a group address, it will send data to all the devices in this group.